Checklist for World Bank Reproducibility Packages

 Data

 - All data files required for reproducibility verification should be included (for verification purposes only; see publication guidelines and embargo options).
-The data should be provided in its original form (see FAQ: What is the starting point for a reproducibility package?).
+The reproducibility package must start from documented data.
+For traceability, the reproducibility package is expected to start from original (unprocessed) data.
+See FAQ: What is the starting point for a reproducibility package?).

 -